Saiban-Hussein/project1/readme.md

 **When** I view ingredients for a recipe
 **Then** I am presented with nutrition facts for these ingredients

-### Challenges:
-Had to change ideas because of bad API's.
-Originally going to be an app for WalMart or Amazon

-### Successes:
-Worked as a team and had fun.
-At least I did.

-## Overall
-I beleive we made a really good app for a two week project.
-The functionality is there and you can find what you are looking for.
-There is also a lot of room for future development.

 # Links to Project:
 * [deployed_website](https://saiban-hussein.github.io/project1/)